Info-433-Spring-2023/project-1-lwong121/README.md

 ### Design Quality Deficiencies

 - Modifiability
+    - Location: getAverageRating()
-    - Could break down functions into smaller functions of components.
-The getAverageRating() function could be made into a separate utility function.
+    - Description: Could break down functions into smaller functions of components to increase modifiability.
+For example, the getAverageRating() function could be made into a separate utility function.
+    - Fix:
 - Performance (Efficiency)
+    - Location: reviewsHistory()
-    - In reviewsHistory() causes re-renders when it is updated.
+    - Description: In reviewsHistory() causes re-renders when it is updated.
+    - Fix:
 - Security
+    - Location: submitReview()
-    - submitReview() uses the push function to add new reviews to the firebase, which could allow any user to inject malicious code into the database.
+    - Description: submitReview() uses the push function to add new reviews to the firebase, which could allow any user to inject malicious code into the database.
+    - Fix:

 ## Automated Tests